 Given a set of cognitive modules that are linked to solve a problem, the 'no free lunch' theorem (English, 1996; Wolpert and Macready, 1995, 1997) illustrates how a 'cognitive' treatment extends a network theory-based theory (e.g., Arrell and Terzic, 2010).
 Wolpert and Macready show there exists no generally superior computational function optimizer.
 That is, there is no 'free lunch' in the sense that an optimizer pays for superior performance on some functions with inferior performance on others gains and losses balance precisely, and all optimizers have identical average performance.
-In sum, an optimizer has to pay for its superiority on one subset of functions with inferiority on the complementary subset.
+In sum, an optimizer that has superiority on one subset of functions must have inferiority on the complementary subset.